jevko/jevkodata-basic-highlighting-vscode/CONTRIBUTING.md

 jevko syntaxes/jevkodata.jevkodata
 ```

-This is done automatically on extension publish.
+This is done automatically on extension publish and before launching the extension for debugging (F5).